justinrgarrard/world-of-naevis.net/docs/welcome/gameplay.md

 ##### Hazards

 > Aside from threats, quite a few Rooms present challenges that can't be resolved through combat.
-Boiling hot springs, toxic mushroom spores, and jagged cliffs can also pose a challenge.
+Boiling hot springs, toxic mushroom spores, and jagged cliffs can also impede progress and require careful planning to safely cross.

 ##### Oddities

 > Not all Rooms include a barrier to progress.
 Many are simply strange, or have wholly optional elements, such as a tree with glowing fruits.
 Ambitious parties might engage with these features in the hopes of securing bonus treasure, while cautious or exhausted parties could choose to skirt around the edges.

+---

 #### Downtime

 ##### Outfitting

 > A select few adventurers take their winnings and leave for home, purses full and pride satisfied.
-But most adventurers are addicted to the risk.
-They invest their earnings in [gear](../gear/index), [scrolls](../gear/scrolls), and [charms](../gear/charms), hoping for an even bigger payout than the last.
+But far more are addicted to the chase.
+They invest their earnings in [gear](../gear/index), [scrolls](../gear/scrolls), and [charms](../gear/charms), hoping for an even bigger payout on tomorrow's expedition.

 ##### Preparing